DimitarChristoff/StrongPass/README.md

 StrongPass.js
 ==============

 What does it do?
 ----------------

-Scoring on password strength.
-WIP as of commit date.
+A basic plugin that can do `scoring` of password strength as a user types within an input field.

-See it live in action on this jsfiddle [here](http://jsfiddle.net/dimitar/n8Dza/).
+See it live in action on this jsfiddle [here](http://jsfiddle.net/dimitar/n8Dza/) or [this one](http://jsfiddle.net/dimitar/nZn6A/).

 How to use
 ----------

-Get Mootools.
-Have a password field.
+Get MooTools (1.4.5 ideally).
+No -more required.
+Have a password field and some CSS.

 ```html
 <input type="password" id="foo" />